The national species of Malta are the following:

 Criteria for selection

-The following criteria for selection were identified to designate National Species, provided that such species are in line with one or more of the following:
+The following criteria for selection were identified to designate National species, provided that such species are in line with one or more of the following:

 (a) wild species native to Malta or are representative of the Maltese flora and fauna; or